septor/getsumChecksums/README.md

-# getsumChecksums v1.0.0
+# getsumChecksums v1.0.1

-Gathers the MD5 hash of all files in a directory, including subdirectories.
+Gathers the MD5 or SHA1 hash of all files in a directory, including subdirectories.

 ## Expansion